hasithaa/fork-module-ballerina-workflow/docs/key-concepts.md

 **Multiple entry points for the same workflow:**

-The same workflow model can be triggered from different protocols.
+The same workflow model can be triggered from different entry points, including concurrently.
 For example, an order workflow could be started from an HTTP API, a Kafka consumer, or a scheduled job — the workflow logic remains the same.

 ## Activities